izcheung/mySQLWorkBenchUserDoc/docs/task2.md

 ## Drop a view
 Finally, We will go over how to drop the view.

-1. Run the following command to drop the view in database.
+1. Execute the following command to drop the view in database:
     ``` sql
     DROP VIEW <ViewName>;
     ```